© 2026 WNIJ and WNIU

 Student replica

-Students in one Northern Illinois University English class will showcase their works at the end of the month.
-The community is invited to see what they’ve learned.
+Students in one Northern Illinois University English class will showcase their work at the end of the month.
+The community is invited to see what they have learned.
 Some will also get a chance to create something themselves.

-Students from the fall and spring semesters will show off what they’ve learned at the NIU BookLab.
+Students from the fall and spring semesters will show off their work at the NIU BookLab.

-Beth McGowan is an associate professor, librarian and curator of Rare Books and Special Collections at the school.
+Beth McGowan is an associate professor, librarian and curator of Rare Books and Special Collections at the university.
 She said some students lead a workshop earlier in the day.

 The day will also include a "History of the Book" seminar, which will showcase a premiere collection.